 The soil samples will be submitted for analysis of TCE according to USEPA Method 8260.

-Soil sampling procedures will be described in the RAWP and QA/QC procedures and documentation will be described in the RAWP QAPP.
+Soil sampling procedures will be described in the RAWP and QA/QC procedures and has been met.
+Up to five baseline LNAPL samples will be collected from monitoring wells where sufficient LNAPL has accumulated for collection of an LNAPL sample.
+The LNAPL samples will be collected prior to initiating heating of the subsurface procedures that will be described in the RAWP FSAP.